Terrorism: Mass media

 Former British Prime Minister Margaret Thatcher famously spoke of the close connection between terrorism and the media, calling publicity 'the oxygen of terrorism'.

 Terrorism and tourism

-The connection between terrorism and tourism has been widely studied since the 1997 Luxor massacre, during which 62 people, including 58 foreign nationals, were killed by Islamist group al-Jama'a al-Islamiyya in an archaeological site in Egypt.
+The connection between terrorism and tourism has been widely studied since the 1997 Luxor massacre, during which 62 people, including 58 foreign nationals, were killed by Islamist group Al-Jama'a Al-Islamiyya in an archaeological site in Egypt.
 In the 1970s, the targets of terrorists were politicians and chiefs of police while now, international tourists and visitors are selected as the main targets of attacks.
 The attacks on the World Trade Center and the Pentagon on September 11, 2001, were the symbolic center, which marked a new epoch in the use of civil transport against the main power of the planet.
-From this event onwards, the spaces of leisure that characterized the pride of West were conceived as dangerous and frightful.
+From this event onwards, the spaces of leisure that characterized the pride of the West were conceived as dangerous and frightful.